Promoting Fairness through Hyperparameter Optimization

 \subsection{Account Opening Fraud Dataset}

-The \textbf{AOF} dataset is a large-scale (500K instances) real-world dataset on online bank account opening fraud.
-In account opening fraud, a malicious actor will attempt to open a new bank account using a stolen or synthetic identity (or both), in order to quickly max out its line of credit~\citep{FraudSurvey2016}.
+In order to validate our proposal, we evaluate fairness-aware HO on a large-scale case-study (dubbed \textbf{AOF}) from real-world bank account opening applications, spanning a 6-month data stream with over 500K instances.
+In account opening fraud, a malicious actor will attempt to open a new bank account using a stolen or synthetic identity (or both), in order to quickly max out its line of credit~\cite{FraudSurvey2016}.
 Banks have to comply with anti-fraud regulations, and are liable for incurred losses when fraudsters gain illicit access to a credit line.
-At the same time, holding a bank account has been deemed a basic right by the European Union~\citep{basic_account_EU}, region where our case-study takes place.
-Our objective is to predict whether an individual's request for opening a bank account is fraudulent.
-To do so, we have access to a wide range of behavioural and location data, as well as self-reported demographic features.
-Upon a positive prediction, the account opening application is denied.
-As a punitive ML setting, we select the ratio of false positive rates (FPR) across age groups as the fairness metric (predictive equality~\citep{Corbett-Davies2017}):
+At the same time, holding a bank account has been deemed a basic right by the European Union, region where our case-study takes place~\cite{basic_account_EU}.

+Our objective is to maximize fraud recall while maintaining an FPR below 5\% (a business constraint to minimize customer churn).
+Fairness-aware methods have the additional objective of equalizing FPR across age groups (preventing ageism), also known as predictive equality~\cite{Corbett-Davies2017}.
+This is formalized as maximizing the ratio between the smallest group-wise FPR and the largest group-wise FPR~\cite{Saleiro2018}:

 where $A$ is the set of sensitive attributes (in our case, age groups).
-In this setting, a false positive is a genuine customer that sees her/his request unjustly denied, disturbing the customer's life and costing the bank potential earnings.
-To maintain a low costumer attrition, we target a global false positive rate of 5\% (this target is a business requirement).
-Predictive accuracy is measured as the true positive rate (recall), as we want to promote models that correctly catch a high volume of fraud.
-All in all, our goal is to maximize recall at 5\% FPR while preventing ageism.
+Note that a false positive is a legitimate customer that sees her/his request unjustly denied, disturbing the customer's life and costing the bank potential earnings.